nus-cs2103-AY2021S1/ip/docs/README.md

 ### `delete` - Delete Task From List

-Delete a certain task from list.
+Deletes a certain task from list.

 Command format: